-Making the switch from easy, convenient, portable teabags to flavorful, nuanced full-leaf tea can be daunting, even if you are aware of the quality disparity between most teabags and whole-leaf tea.
-However, with a basic understanding of how to brew whole-leaf or loose-leaf tea and an easy infusion method, the switch is easy.
-Here are five easy ways you can infuse tea at home, on the go, at the office and beyond.
+Making the switch from easy, convenient, portable teabags to flavorful, nuanced loose leaf tea can be daunting, even if you are aware of the quality disparity between most teabags and whole-leaf tea.
+With a basic understanding of how to brew whole-leaf or loose-leaf tea and a simple infusion method, the switch is easy.
+Here are five easy ways you can infuse tea at home, on the go, at the office, and beyond.

 Tea Balls and Tea Pouches

-I like to fill some up before traveling, store them in an airtight, opaque package and then use them as needed.
-One caveat to the uninitiated – Don’t fill them up all the way or tie them tightly shut!
-I see this common error in coffee shops all the time.
-It keeps the tea from unfurling as it infuses, negating much of the point of selecting whole-leaf over teabags from the grocery store.
+Note: Don’t fill them up all the way or tie them shut too tightly!
+It keeps the tea from unfurling as it infuses, negating much of the point of selecting whole-leaf tea over teabags from the grocery store.

 In-cup infusers are fantastic for new tea drinkers and for less-than-convenient brewing situations (such as at the office or while traveling).
 There are many types of in-cup infusers on the market, but the basic principle is the same across all types:

 - Drop in an infuser container with some tea inside

 - Remove the infuser (and, thus, the leaves)

 - Enjoy your tea

 Some in-cup infusers come with a “drip tray” for the infuser to rest on after brewing.
 Some come with the cup itself.
 There are different sizes of in-cup infusers available, so make sure the size you select fits your favorite mug and has enough space to allow your tea leaves room to infuse.
 The best infusers are made from one or more of the following materials: